 The Bottom Line

-As you can see, it is important to keep tabs on your total cost so that you don't end up shooting yourself on foot and erode your profit margins.
+As you can see, it is important to keep tabs on your total cost so that you don't end up shooting yourself on foot and eroding your profit margins.
 The only way to do so is to find the right shipping tools that will help you calculate your net landed cost accurately, and then interrogate your supply chain to bring the cost down so that you can remain profitable and compete favorably in the eCommerce retail space.

 Sign up for a free Easyship account today to get started!